May 12, 2021

 There are medications and techniques that might help alleviate your pet’s fear and anxiety.
 You can also try our suggestions for helping your dog cope with loud noises.

 Keep your pets comfortable during all holidays.
-Read our Halloween safety tips for pets.
+Read our Halloween firework safety tips for pets.

-3. Protect your pet from heat stroke during summer festivities
+3. pet safety from heatstroke during summer festivities

 NEVER leave your pet in a parked car, even if the day doesn’t seem that warm.
 The temperature outside may be a balmy 72 degrees, but the temperature inside a closed vehicle can rocket to a fatal 116 degrees in less than an hour.